awlondon/primarydesignco-blog/_posts/2026-02-06-real-time-html-js-css-llm-interface.md

 A second limitation is reliability.
 While LLMs are competent front-end code generators, they are not deterministic compilers.
 Generated interfaces may fail silently, partially render, or degrade over successive turns.
 As complexity increases, the likelihood of subtle bugs rises.
 This makes the approach best suited for exploratory tools, prototypes, and conceptual interfaces rather than production-critical systems.

 State management presents another constraint.
 Many conversational rendering loops reset execution context on each turn, either by design or for safety.
 Without explicit state serialization and rehydration, interactive artifacts can lose continuity.
-This places an additional design burden on the wrapper and rendering layer, not on the model itself.
+This places the design burden on the wrapper and rendering layer, not on the model itself.

 There is also a cognitive failure mode.
 When interfaces are generated too quickly or too fluidly, users may over-attribute stability or intentionality to what is, in practice, a probabilistic system.
 The more “alive” an interface feels, the more important it becomes to preserve inspectability and reversibility.
 Generated tools should remain legible, editable, and discardable.